July 21, 2021

 - Energy assessments are based on either of the above measurement types or in combination with traditional wind measurement sources such as met masts.

 - A virtual met mast of a scanning lidar is used as input for power curve evaluations.

 - Details of the wake field can be revealed by scanning the wake at different positions and distances.

 - Add value to your campaign by checking the scanning liars performance against our International Electrical Commission (IEC) conforming met mast before or after the measurement campaign.

 The use of scanning lidar for offshore wind measurement is growing

 In addition to the project in Germany’s North Sea, UL is currently operating several offshore scanning lidar campaigns.
 These campaigns include offshore resource assessments for the Federal Maritime and Hydrographic Agency (BSH) as well as blockage and wake measurements for the research projects X-Wakes and FINO1.

 The deployment of scanning lidar is ideal in offshore environments, but the success of the campaign is dependent on the optimized planning, robust deployment and dismantling of the system, experience monitoring the operation, advanced data analysis tools and comprehensive reporting.
 UL has worked extensively in offshore wind resource and energy assessment.
-If you are interested to learn more about UL’s offshore scanning lidar program, reach out to our offshore wind team.
+If you are interested to learn more about UL’s offshore scanning lidar program, please contact us.